 Judd Miner and Former Chicago Mayor Harold Washington

 In 1988, Charles Barnhill moved to Madison, Wisconsin, and opened the firm’s Madison office on Capitol Hill, overlooking Lake Monona.
 For a time, the firm maintained a third office in the Central Valley of California, which specialized in representing low-wage workers challenging wages and other abuses in the food packing and agricultural industries.
-The firm closed that office when Valeriano Saucedo, who staffed that office, was appointed to the California bench.
-That legacy has continued with the firm’s ongoing work challenging wage and hour abuses in several industries.
+While that office is now closed, the firm has continued its ongoing work challenging wage and hour abuses in several industries.

 Various partners and associates of the firm have held public office or contributed to public service in bar associations and other activities.
 In the mid-1980s, Judson Miner served for nearly four years as Corporation Counsel of the City of Chicago under Mayor Washington and his successor, while George Galland served as General Attorney of the Chicago Park District.

 Chuck Barnhill and Former U.S. President Barack Obama

 President Barack Obama began his legal career as an associate at the firm in 1993 and remained affiliated with the firm until his election to the United States Senate in 2004.
 Three of the firm’s partners have served as past presidents of the Chicago Council of Lawyers, a reform bar association.
 Jeffrey Cummings is a past Chairman of the Chicago Lawyers’ Committee for Civil Rights Under Law and Nancy Maldonado presently serves as its Vice President.
 In Madison, Elizabeth Eberle served as the Treasurer of the Wisconsin State Bar’s Appellate Practice Section Board of Directors and Sarah Siskind is President-Elect of the Wisconsin Western District Bar Association.